kovzol/RegularNGons/README.md

 the _A_=0, _B_ ≤ _n_/2 cases will be checked.

 When using _f_=1, once a length is found, no more results will be printed that have the same length.

+The option _a_=... allows searching for an approximate value of the given parameter.

 ## Examples